10 Sources

 Copy Link

-Anthropic, the AI company behind the Claude chatbot, has announced the implementation of new weekly rate limits for its Claude Code tool, set to take effect on August 28, 2025 1.
-This decision comes in response to what the company describes as "extreme usage" by a small number of customers, which has been impacting the service's capacity for the broader user community 2.
+Anthropic, the AI company behind the Claude chatbot, has announced the implementation of new weekly rate limits for its Claude Code tool, set to take effect on August 28, 2025.
+This decision comes in response to what the company describes as "extreme usage by a small number of customers" that impacts capacity for the broader user community 12.

 Source: engadget

-Anthropic cited several reasons for introducing these new limits:
+Anthropic cites several reasons for introducing these new limits:

 Continuous Usage: Some users have been running Claude Code "continuously in the background, 24/7," leading to significant computational and environmental costs 3.

-Policy Violations: The company has identified instances of account sharing and reselling of access, which violates their usage policy 1.
+Policy Violations: The company has identified instances of users sharing accounts and reselling access to Claude Code, which violates their usage policy 12.

-Resource Constraints: Like many AI companies, Anthropic faces constraints in computational resources, struggling to meet the massive demands of serving and training their AI models 1.
+Resource Constraints: Like many AI companies, Anthropic faces constraints in computational resources needed to serve and train their AI models 1.

 Source: VentureBeat